mvetere1/WoW-Rumble-Pit/README.md

 ![Color Sensor](/Images/ColortoFreqDiagram.PNG)

 Based on the selection for pin S2 and S3, you can detect how much of that color is present where the sensor/chip is pointing.
-If I have it set to red, a full red color will produce 250hz while black would produce 370hz.
+If I have it set to red, a full red color will produce 370hz while black would produce 250hz.
+A decent oscilloscope will show you apprximate freuqnecy of the output.
 So if you have 10 divisions, each divisions would have a range of ~12hz.
 You would probably need to sample for 100ms+ to get a good average of frequency but the 10 levels could probably be done.

 There's also the option of switching the full scale output frequency at 2%, 20% or 100%.
-The faster the frequency, the quicker  you can get average of 100 cycles for example but the sampling device would need to be able to keep up.
-I chose 2% because that is still 200hz so 50 cycles could be sampled in 250ms, defintely fast enough for this application.
+The faster the frequency, the quicker  you can get an average of 100 cycles for example but the sampling device would need to be able to keep up.
+I chose 2% because that is still 250hz+ so 100 cycles could be sampled in 400ms, defintely fast enough for this application.
+Updating the motor speed 2 times a second would be pretty smooth.

 ![Color Settings](/Images/SettingForColorDetection.PNG)